Barry (dog): Death

 There is a plaque on a monument in the Cimetière des Chiens pet cemetery in France which states, "Il sauva la vie à 40 personnes.
 Il fut tué par le 41ème" ("He saved the lives of forty people.
 He was killed by the forty-first").
 The story goes that news had come that a Swiss soldier was lost in the mountains.
 Barry was searching for the soldier and had picked up the scent, some forty-eight hours old, and finally stopped before a large bank of ice.
 He dug until he reached the soldier, and then licked him as he was trained.
 The Swiss soldier awoke startled and mistook Barry for a wolf and fatally stabbed him with his bayonet.
 James Watson in his 1906 work The Dog Book attributed the rumour to fellow author Idstone, also known as Reverend Thomas Pearce.

 However, the legend of his death is untrue.
-After twelve years of service at the monastery, Barry was brought by a monk to Bern, Switzerland so that he could live out the rest of his life.
+After twelve years of service at the monastery, Barry was brought by a canon of the monastery to Bern, Switzerland, so that he could live out the rest of his life.
 He died at the age of 14.
 His body passed into the hands of the Natural History Museum of Bern.
 A special exhibition was held in his honour at the museum to commemorate his 200th birthday in 2000.